CDRH/orchid/docs/README.md

 You can also override an entire controller by simply placing a file with the controller's name in the controllers directory.
 For example, `app/controllers/general_controller.rb` would take the place of the Orchid version of this file.  *This approach is not recommended.*

 ### Facets
-Facets are API fields used to index items in the "Browse" pages.
-For each language, facets' text labels and options may be redefined and each facet may also optionally:
+Facets are API fields used to group items with similar metadata in the "Browse" pages, e.g. items with the same value in a `category` field.
+For each language, which fields are used, their order, their text labels, and their options may vary.
+Each facet may also optionally:

 - Function as a search filter
 - Have its values from the API translated